exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

       </tr>
       <tr>
          <th>a<sub><sub><small>2</small></sub></sub></th>
          <td>Costs R to buy.
 Increases 40 folds for every 10 levels bought.
-However, note that some levels are much more impactful than others.
+However, note that some levels are much more impactful than others, specifically 1 mod 10 levels.
 Overall, this variable ranges from 10% to 700%+ effectiveness in ρ dot! </td>
       </tr>
       <tr>
          <th>a<sub><sub><small>3</small></sub></sub></th>